The Logging Industry Lie: forest “management”

-The great environmental writer, advocate and author George Wuerthner has taught me much over the years, including on the topics of about the devastating effects of the cattle industry on American land.
-And just how much public land is given over to the industry.
+The great environmental writer, advocate, and author George Wuerthner has taught me much over the years, including on the topic of the devastating effects of the cattle industry on American land.
+And just how much public land is given over to this cow as a commodity-for-profit industry.
 And how badly cattle degrade land.
-And how much precious water in the American West goes to grow feed for cattle, not humans.
-While most people worry about shorter showers and replacing thirsty grass lawns (good things to do), cattle are drinking the west dry since our cattle evolved in the wetter climate of Europe.
+And how much precious water in the American West goes to grow feed for cattle, not plant crops for humans.

 Wuerthner’s articles appear on many of this website’s pages, including the Eating Animals page, Regenerative Ranching page, and my Wildfire page

-The Big Logging Lie is just a new wrinkle on the same old logging drive; felling trees for profit.
-Global warming be damned — to a hotter Hell on Earth.
-Even federal (National Forest Service) and state government agencies (e.g., Cal Fire) get coerced by the industry’s lie, by its powerful political influence and the millions of industry, public relations, and Washington D.C. lobbyist dollars driving it.
-Agencies like Cal Fire (California Dept. of Forestry & Fire Prevention) need funding to justify their existence and billions of dollars in “wildfire reduction” funds generate make-work projects, like the “California Vegetation Treatment Program.”
+The Big Logging Lie is just the latest wrinkle in the same old logging drive of felling trees for profit.
+Global warming be damned — to create a hotter Hell on Earth.
+Even federal (e.g, the National Forest Service) and state government agencies (e.g., Cal Fire) are completely coerced by the industry’s lies, by its powerful political influence and by the millions of dollars of timber and so-called “biomass” (which includes wood pellets) industries’ public relations campaigns.
+Washington D.C. industry lobbyists also drive this false narrative and fool the public too.

 Interestingly, even in these contentious times, there is consensus that today we need forests and trees more than ever.
-There is a popular consensus that trees do all good things, including: sequester atmospheric carbon, producing oxygen, stabilizing hillsides, filtering groundwater, enriching soil, creating planet-cooling shade, providing precious bird and insect and mammal habit, and so on.
+There is a popular acceptance that trees do all good things, including: sequester atmospheric carbon, producing oxygen, stabilizing hillsides, filtering groundwater, enriching soil, creating planet-cooling shade, providing precious bird and insect and mammal habit, and so on.
 Trees even soothe the human soul, something we need in our fast-paced, separated-from-nature, technological era more than ever, as screens and smartphones keep us inside, and even heads-down when outside, removed from the natural world which soothes and sustains us.

-The Big Logging Industry Lie — that we must “manage” or “thin” forests with chainsaws and fossil fuel-consuming machines, on a giant scale — has been pushed on the public with powerful corporate public relations campaigns.
-And the lie is repeated by state and federal agencies whom we want to trust, and which do many good things, too.
-Our trust is being abused, betrayed.
+These lies are being pushed on the public with powerful corporate public relations campaigns.
+And repeated and amplified by state and federal agencies whom we want to trust, and which provide some beneficial services, too.
+But our trust is being abused and betrayed.

 So which is it, A or B?: